opentofu/opentofu/rfc/20240529-OpenTofu-Specific-Code-Override.md

 We have a working [proof of concept](https://github.com/opentofu/opentofu/issues/1328) and the implementation will be very similar to it.
 So the change in the code is very minimal and isolated to specific locations in the codebase.

 ## Open Questions
-1. Do we also want to support overriding `.tfvars` with `.tofuvars`?
-I can't see how their syntax will differ that will justify creating an override for OpenTofu, but it might be a good idea to support it for consistency.
-I'm open to hearing your opinions on the matter.
 2. if someone starts a new project (tofu only), do we recommend going with `.tofu` files?
-TODO: List questions that should be discussed and answered during the RFC process.

 ## Cons
 A major drawback of this solution is that it leads to code duplication for users who need to stay compatible with both OpenTofu and Terraform (such as module maintainers).
 If These users want to use an OpenTofu-specific feature, they must create and manage two copies of the same file, one with the `.tf` extension and one with the `.tofu` extension.
 Potentially, in the future, they might have multiple duplicated files in their project.
 It can be confusing and error-prone, and might cause configuration drifts between the Terraform and OpenTofu configuration over time.